Jonesey13/DevOps-Unit-1-Workshop/README.md

 - Create a new file called `hello2.sh` in the terminal by typing `touch hello2.sh` and pressing Enter.
 - Open the file now in your editor:
   - Using Visual Studio Code by typing `code hello2.sh` and pressing Enter.
-  - Using your chosen text editer e.g. `nano hello2.sh` and pressing Enter.
+  - Using your chosen text editor e.g. `nano hello2.sh` and pressing Enter.
 - Add the following content to the file:
     ```bash
     greeting="Hello, World!"